Malforge-Maldev-Public-Organization/Executing-ShellCode-Introduction/README.md

 ```

 ## Proof of Concept (PoC)
-To illustrate this technique, we can use a reverse shell payload created with MSFvenom in C format.
+To illustrate this technique, we can use a reverse shell payload created with **MSFvenom in C format**.
 Follow these steps:

-Generate Shellcode: Use MSFvenom to create a reverse shell payload and format it as a C array.
+Generate Shellcode: Use **MSFvenom** to create a reverse shell payload and format it as a C array.

 ![image](https://github.com/user-attachments/assets/85592f72-2ddc-4519-9cc3-08d74ce71fb4)